Is Stress Contagious?

 How to deal with it?

 Stress can make you feel emotionally drained.
 It involves all the negative emotions ranging from anxiety to frustration.
 You cannot entirely avoid feeling stressed but there are ways you can cope with it.
+Some people might use a CBD product from somewhere like Blessed CBD to help them manage their feelings, others will swear by the power of proper sleep, diet, etc., it’s all about trying as many things as you need to until you find what works for you.
 Here we present you some research-backed coping mechanisms for the times when you feel extremely stressed.

 1) Distance yourself from the source of negative emotions